Big Man on Campus: Plot

-Over the next several days, the hunchback undergoes a series of observational tests, including speech therapy with Dr. Diane Girard (Cindy Williams).
+Over the next several days, the hunchback undergoes a series of observational tests, including speech therapy with Dr. Diane Girard.
 Despite his unusual behavior, he learns quickly, and with time he and Alex eventually become friends.
 During a session with Dr. Webster, the creature is asked to choose his own name.
 After settling on "Bob Maloogaloogaloogaloogalooga", he explains that after his father deserted them and his mother died from illness, a group of people came and locked him away.
-He then managed to escape custody and take up residency in the bell tower.
+He then managed to escape and take up residency in the bell tower.

 Despite all his progress, Bob remains infatuated with Cathy.
-While Alex struggles to catch up on his studies in order to pass his finals, Bob strives to better himself in order to win Cathy's affections.
-But when he suddenly presents her with an engagement ring, Cathy has no choice but to turn him down.
+While Alex struggles to catch up on his studies in order to pass his finals, Bob strives to better himself to win Cathy's affections.
+But when he suddenly presents her with an engagement ring, Cathy turns him down.
 Heartbroken, Bob returns to the bell tower where he receives a phone call from Dr. Fisk.
 Desperate to prove that Bob is a danger to others, she falsely tells him that Cathy was injured in an accident.
-Bob immediately races across campus to the girls' dormitories, but is confused to find Cathy unharmed.
+Bob immediately sprints across campus to the girls' dormitories, but is confused to find Cathy unharmed.
 With campus security closing in on him, Bob flees into the streets of Los Angeles.

-Alex and Cathy and the rest of Bob's supporters then appear on a controversial talk show hosted by Stanley Hoyle (Gerrit Graham), who attempts to demonize Bob in every way possible.
+Alex and Cathy and the rest of Bob's supporters then appear on a controversial talk show hosted by Stanley Hoyle, who attempts to demonize Bob in every way possible.
 When Hoyle states that Alex and the others are "in big trouble" for supporting the hunchback, Bob, who has been watching the program on television, races to his friends' aid.
 After taking a taxi to the studio, he makes his way in through the roof and swings down from the catwalk to snatch up Dr. Fisk.
 Forced to confess her lie in front of everyone, the live audience quickly turns to Bob's side, chanting his name.
 Stanley then apologizes to Bob for his slanderous remarks, and Dr. Webster suggests looking into a scholarship for Bob at the university.
 When asked by Hoyle if he would have done anything different up to this point, Bob takes Dr. Girard into his arms and kisses her at "two speeds", a reference to an intimate experience Bob once had with a Hoover vacuum cleaner.
 Bob then smiles sheepishly into the camera.